29 November 2011

 Note that I only tried mkisofs since its cdrecord a bit weirdo to my liking it maybe working too, I would burn the ISO using alcohol or Windows' built-in burning.
 The binary is statically linked a.k.a standalone executables so you can pick only what you need.
 And don't given up to its --help, it does takes time to understand all those command options : ) just be patient.

-Binary complete package (including devel files and manual and separate patch)
+Binary complete package (including docs and patch)

 download